-Bike the Creek 2015 cyclists ushered in perfect June 20th summer solstice in Brampton & Caledon.
+Bike the Creek 2015 cyclists ushered in a perfect June 20th summer solstice in Brampton & Caledon.

 400 cyclists attended 2nd annual Bike the Creek event that showcased the Etobicoke Creek Trail, Fletcher’s Creek Trail, our natural valley lands, parks, stormwater ponds, and Brampton’s historically significant sites: Bovaird House and Alderlea House.